-- □ increasing variety of sport and recreation opportunities - П extreme sport and recreation is becoming more affordable - sports are now available allyear round.
+- extreme sport and recreation is becoming more affordable - □ ¬ sports are now available all-year round.

 The variety of sport and recreation activities available can be overwhelming.
 In the Ballina Shire alone, residents can participate in traditional sport, equestrian, mountain biking, yoga, pilates, remote control activities, surfing, skate and BMX and water based sport, just to name a few.